NISH1001/NISH1001.github.io/_posts/2020-01-15-thought-stream-2019.markdown

 ### [Why Does F=ma](http://cognitivemedium.com/f-ma){:class="paradox"}
 This is a thought-provoking essay that tries to question the parameters on this equation.
 What do those parameters imply?
-Why is equation the way it is?
+Why is the equation the way it is?

 ### [Accidental Leadership](https://medium.com/on-management/accidental-leadership-1083f5d390cc){:class="paradox"}
 This article somehow resonates with a situation I had in my startup.